bigcommerce/dev-docs/docs/stencil-docs/reference-docs/global-objects-and-properties.md

 {{/if}}
 ```

-This above statement formats the _New Products_ display according to the `homepage_new_products_column_count` variable, which is the second relevant variable defined in [Cornerstone's `config.json` file](https://github.com/bigcommerce/cornerstone/blob/master/config.json#L46) (Github
+This above statement formats the _New Products_ display according to the `homepage_new_products_column_count` variable, which is the second relevant variable defined in [Cornerstone's `config.json` file](https://github.com/bigcommerce/cornerstone/blob/master/config.json#L46) (GitHub

 ## Page Content